 Check out the video below to learn how to make your own 3-ingredient makeup removing pads.

-DIY Eye Makeup Remover Pads
+DIY Eye Makeup Remover Wipes

 - Small bowl

 - 4-ounce jar with lid

 - Whisk together the water, jojoba oil, and Castile soap in a small bowl.